Heat Transfer Shape Optimization: Stability and Non-Optimality of the Ball: Introduction

 where $f$ is a given non-negative function locally in $L^2(\mathbb{R}^n)$, $\sigma$ is the volume element of $\partial \Omega$ and $\beta>0$ is a constant related to the heat convection coefficient.
 The minimizer $u_{\Omega}^{f,\beta}$ of \eqref{eq:Robin energy} satisfies the Robin boundary value problem:

 where $\nu$ denotes the outward unit normal to $\partial \Omega$.
-The solution $u_{\Omega}^{f,\beta}$ can be viwed as the steady-state temperature under the heat convection in the thermal body $\Omega$, and the function $f$ can be viewed as the heat source distributed in $\mathbb{R}^n$.
-The boundary condition of \eqref{eq:Robin equations} reflects Newton’s law of cooling combined with Fourier’s law of heat conduction.
+The solution $u_{\Omega}^{f,\beta}$ can be viwed as the steady-state temperature under the heat convection condition in the thermal body $\Omega$, and the function $f$ can be viewed as the heat source distributed in $\mathbb{R}^n$.
+The boundary condition of \eqref{eq:Robin equations} reflects Newton’s law of cooling combined with Fourier’s law of heat transfer, once we assume that the external temperature is zero.

 When $\beta=+\infty$, the functional $J_\beta^f(\Omega)$ becomes the following:

 The minimizer $u_{\Omega}^{f}$ of \eqref{eq:Dirichlet energy} solves the Dirichlet problem: